 Description: This is the Barbera d’Asti which recalls most on the one hand conviviality and on the other hand young style Barbera drinking.
 This is the most suitable wine for an aperitive with a cheese and salami board which enhances its typicality and strong link to the territory.

-Harvest: third week of September.
-The selection and hand harvesting occur in the morning to deliver the grapes to the winery in the afternoon, so that they arrive fresh and in optimal conditions to start the vinification process.
+Harvest: During the third week of September, the grapes are harvested in the morning to be delivered at the winery in the afternoon, so that they arrive fresh and in optimal conditions to start the vinification process.

-Ageing: the wine remains in cement or stainless-steel tanks for about 4 months prior bottling, followed by 3 months of bottle ageing.
+Ageing: The wine remains in cement or stainless-steel tanks for about 5 months prior bottling, followed by 3 months of bottle ageing.

 Pairings: bagna cauda, tasty first courses dishes, main course dishes with red meat, salami, aged and blue cheeses.